-Black box warning, the strongest warning that the FDA requires, signifying that medical studies indicate that a drug carries a significant risk of serious or even life-threatening adverse-reactions.
-It might was well be the FDA shouting on a box.
-This underscores that appreciation for the risk of testosterone is increasing at lightening speed.
+Black box warning, the strongest warning that the FDA requires, signifying that medical studies indicate that a drug carries a significant risk of serious or even life-threatening adverse reactions.
+It might as well be the FDA shouting on the box.
+This underscores that appreciation for the risk of testosterone is increasing at lightning speed.

 It was just last month that the FDA announced that it is investigating potential testosterone therapy risks.
 This was prompted after several studies suggested that the side effects of testosterone treatments may increase the risk of heart attacks, strokes, blood clots, and death.
 Pretty severe risks considering many men taking the medication aren’t even candidates for testosterone and cannot benefit from the drug.

 Low testosterone treatments may double the risk of a heart attack for young men with heart disease and for men 65 years of age and older, even those who have had no heart problems.
 That’s the problem in a nutshell.
 Additional concerns with the products include the increased risk of deep vein thrombosis (DVT) which can lead to life-threatening complications including pulmonary embolisms.
 DVT is where the body develops blood clots in the deep veins, most commonly in the legs.
 These blood clots can break off and travel through the body resulting in potentially life-threatening complications.